Needles : The Cutting Edge

-How to make needles work for optimal accuracy using bevel geometry and shaping techniques
+How to make needles work for optimal accuracy using bevel geometry and shaping techniques.

 In this class, you will find piercers that have pushed a haystack worth of needles, who will demonstrate how to use the needle’s cutting edge to improve safety, control, and accuracy.

-In this class we will discuss how the cutting surfaces can be manipulated simply to determine the way jewelry will rest in piercings.
+We will discuss how the cutting surfaces can be manipulated simply to determine the way jewelry will rest in piercings.

 Straight piercing can result in a variety of angles depending on the plastic nature of the tissue and the approach to penetration and exit.

-We’ll also discuss theory behind needle designs and what we recognize as important to getting from point A to point B with precision while minimizing trauma.
+We’ll also discuss the theory behind needle designs and what we recognize as important to getting from point A to point B with precision while minimizing trauma.

 I think you’ll find this class engaging and useful in your daily practice.